-The \mint\ input is based on a simple programming language and implements some features of object-oriented programming.
-There are predefined ``objects'', namely beamline elements like drifts, bends and quads, but additional fields can be defined and part of their functional behavior can be modified and some basic typing with feature inheritance has been implemented. \mint\ allows for instance to create hierarchies of element types by the use of user-defined beamline element classes.
-Values assigned in a type definition are properties of the class and hence, if changed, are changed in all instances of that class.
-This is dues to the fact that variables which are initialized in a type-definition, appear only once in memory.
-Every instance will then access the same variable. { } If the length of the quadrupole ``QMA'' is changed later, this changes the length of the {\it type} and hence the length of all quadrupole instances derived from this type.
+The \mint\ input is based on a simple programming language but provides some features of object-oriented programming.
+There are predefined ``objects'', namely beamline elements like drifts, bends and quads, but additional data fields can be defined and part of their functional behavior can be modified and some basic typing with feature inheritance has been implemented. \mint\ allows to create hierarchies of element types by the use of user-defined beamline element classes.
+If values are specified (assigned) within the type definition, then they are properties of the class and hence, if changed, are changed in all instances of that class.
+This is due to the fact that variables which are initialized within a type-definition, appear only once in memory and are therefore valid for all instances of the respective type. { } The length of the quadrupole ``QMA'' is, as defined here, a property of the class ``MyQuad''.
+If this length is redefined later, this changes the length of all quads of this {\it class} and hence the length of all quadrupole instances of this type.
 This allows to fit the parameters not only of individuals but of types; however it requires some care in the definition of the type hierarchy.

 The actual definition of quadrupole ``QMA1'' of type ``QMA'' requires only to define the coil current to be completed.
-The field value ``B'' has been (re-) defined as a function (indicated by ``:='') which is evaluated on any read access~\footnote{In the current version of \mint, this is the only method for the user to define functions.}.
-If the ion optics machinery of \mint\ reads the quadrupole field in order to compute the transfer map, the function ``x'' is automatically evaluated and hence the field value is effectively a function of the (user-defined) current-variable ``I''.
+Since the field value ``B'' has been (re-) defined, in this example, as a function (indicated by ``:=''), it is evaluated on every read access~\footnote{ In the current version of \mint, this is the only way for the user to define functions.}.
+When the ion optics machinery of \mint\ reads the quadrupole field in order to compute the transfer matrix, the function ``x'' is evaluated and hence the field value is effectively a function of the (user-defined) current-variable ``I''.